kg583/MC-PTL/README.md

 ## Bug Reports
 Any known bugs should be raised as an issue on this repository with a simple (ideally _simplest_) reproducible setup.
 The general functionality of PTL functions can be ascertained via the unit tests found in the `tests` folder.
 To perform these tests, run `/function ptl:tests/all` in a _Minecraft_ world with the PTL enabled as a datapack; the output will be the number of successful tests compared to the total number, with erroneous results recorded as they appear.
 To test a specific data type, use `/function ptl:tests/<type>`.

+## Disclaimer
+MC-PTL is in no way affiliated with _Minecraft_, Mojang Studios, Microsoft Corporation, or any of their related subsidiaries.
+All code elements of the PTL make use of official _Minecraft_ programming APIs and engines, and do not constitute any form of game modification.
+Use of the MC-PTL must fall under the _Minecraft_ EULA.